legendary-warriors-warriors-kings

 Egyptian and Near Eastern Shields

-Ancient Egyptian shields were often long and rectangular, made from wood covered with animal hide, and sometimes reinforced with metal bands.
-They provided cover for archers and infantry.
-The shields of pharaohs were richly decorated with images of gods such as Horus or Ra, invoking divine protection.
-In Mesopotamia, the Sumerians used large, rectangular shields made of leather stretched over a wooden frame, often decorated with mythological beasts like lion-headed eagles.
-The Assyrians developed smaller, round shields for cavalry and large wicker shields for siege warfare.
+Ancient Egyptian shields were often long and rectangular, designed to provide cover for archers and infantry alike.
+They were typically made from wood, often acacia or sycamore, covered with animal hide stretched tight and sometimes reinforced with metal bands or studs.
+The shields of pharaohs and high-ranking officers were richly decorated with images of gods such as Horus, Ra, or the protective goddess Wadjet.
+These decorations were not merely ornamental; they were believed to invoke divine protection in battle.
+In Mesopotamia, the Sumerians used large, rectangular shields made of leather stretched over a wooden frame, often decorated with mythological beasts like the lion-headed eagle Imdugud.
+The Assyrians, known for their brutal military campaigns, developed smaller, round shields for cavalry and large wicker shields for siege warfare.
+The wicker shields were lightweight and effective against arrows, allowing soldiers to advance quickly during assaults on fortified cities.

 Norse and Celtic Shields